Try our clean, plant-based milks

 Nettles, Tulsi and Hawthorn all got the power!

-Herbs with power give you much needed nutrients and minerals
+Herbs with power can provide you much needed nutrients and minerals for your daily diet.

-Below is an excerpt from our friends over at Thrive Mag…
+Below is an excerpt from an article from our friends over at

-Yes, prickly nettle can sting with its tiny hairs (or trichomes).
+Yes, the prickly nettle can sting with its tiny hairs (or trichomes).
 However, that’s just the beginning of its awe-inspiring powers.
-This refreshing, slightly bitter spring green packs a potent tonic that helps to gently bolster your joint health when used over time.* For thousands of years, herbalists have turned to nettle to support the whole body overall.*
+This refreshing, slightly bitter spring green packs a potent tonic that helps to gently bolster your joint health when used over time.* For thousands of years, herbalists have turned to the stinging nettle herb to support the whole body overall.*

 Tea: Traditional Medicinals Nettle Leaf